 The second part of this keynote focuses on leadership behaviours and culture.
 Not sure about you, but I’m tired of seeing so-called leadership programs/initiatives where teams quote frameworks and say the right things, but then do exactly the opposite.
 In this keynote Andrew will shake up the leadership model and:

-• How regular physical activity improves attention; speed of information processing; and executive functioning (cognitive skills responsible for planning, initiation, sequencing and monitoring of complex, goal-directed behaviours).
+- How regular physical activity improves attention; the speed of information processing; and executive functioning (cognitive skills responsible for planning, initiation, sequencing and monitoring of complex, goal-directed behaviours).

 Turbo-charge your sales results using the same rituals and routines used by athletes and high-performers.